Git-with-gideon/pre_class_activity_sql/README.md

     Alternatively, you can copy and paste the entire script into your MySQL client and run it.

 ## Author
-This project was developed by your group name.
+This project was developed by Group Coding Lab 23.